gentics/gentics-ui-core/README.md

 The build system for the project is [angular-cli](https://cli.angular.io/) with a custom directory structure (to maintain the previous directory structure before the migration to angular-cli) and a custom post-build gulp script.
 For full documentation on available commands, see [https://angular.io/cli](https://angular.io/cli).
+Due to the post-build gulp script it is important to not use `ng build` directly, but always use `npm run build`.

+The builder configured in [angular.json](./angular.json) is not the default one from angular-cli, but [ngx-build-plus](https://github.com/manfredsteyer/ngx-build-plus), because we need to be able to customize the webpack configuration.

 ## Building the docs app